wenjiaking/IFDlong/README.md

 -h, --help        Check the usage.
 -o, --outDir      The directory to save the output
 -n, --name        The sample name
--i, --inFile      Input file <sampleID.fq.gz>|<sampleID.bam>
+-i, --inFile      Input file <sampleID.fq.gz>|<sampleID.bam> [fastq/fq/fq.gz/fa/fasta/fa.gz/bam]
 -l, --aligner     The aligner used to generated the bam file.
 Set to be self_align if missing.
 -g, --ghc         Human (hg38), mouse (mm10) or other self-defined species (the same value as -g in refDataSetup.sh), hg38 by default
 -t, --bufferLen   The buffer length for novel isoform identification, 9 by default -a, --anchorLen   The anthor length for fusion filtering, 10 by default -c, --ncores      How many cores are assigned to run the pipeline in parallel.
-Use single core by default
+Use 4 core by default

 ```